 Visitors to the home can learn more about Gage’s life and impact on both the fight for women’s rights, as well as her work for the rights of minorities in the United States.
-A variety of displays throughout the home do a great job helping visitors appreciate this often forgotten heroine of American history.
+A variety of displays throughout the home do a great job of helping visitors appreciate this often forgotten heroine of American history.

-Additionally, Gage was also the mother in law of author L. Frank Baum and visitors can learn a bit about this famous author in the home, as well.
+Additionally, Gage was also the mother-in-law of author L. Frank Baum and visitors can learn a bit about this famous author in the home, as well.

 Clark Reservation State Park

 Located just south of downtown Syracuse, Clark Reservation State Park is a great place to check out if you love hiking, beautiful natural scenery, or geology.

 Thousands of years ago, the park was home to a massive glacial waterfall.
 Today, the remnants of the cliffs and plunge pool create an incredible scene that’s unlike anything else in the region.
 In fact, it almost looks like the lake is located in the middle of a crater.

 Even cooler, just like nearby Green Lakes State Park, the lake here is a meromictic lake.
 This gives it a beautiful and unique color.